 The connection between diet and acne has been controversial since the 1960s.
 I first wrote this article in 2010 and doctors were still arguing over it.
 Thankfully, scientific studies done since then are finally starting to give us answers.

 People with acne have always looked to their diet for answers, it's the doctors that have lagged behind!
 Yep, I said it.
 As a dermatologist with a unique and long-term interest in diet and health dating back to the mid-1970s, I've kept my eye on this area of medical study and we are finally making advances. - Dermatologist Dr. Cynthia Bailey

 People with acne always struggle to figure out which foods worsen their acne, and doctors haven't been able to give them any guidance until now.

 Does diet really make acne worse?

-It makes sense that foods play a role in acne but it's hard to figure this out on your own.
-That's because your pimples can take weeks, or even months, to worsen or improve after you make changes in your diet.
+Yes.
+Over my 35 years in dermatology, patients have often told me that certain foods cause their acne to flare up.
+It makes sense that foods play a role in acne but it's hard to figure this out because your pimples can take weeks, or even months, to worsen or improve after you make changes in your diet.
 Knowing what sort of diet you should be eating, and what foods you should be avoiding will help you keep your skin as clear as possible.

-Many of the dietary recommendations to help your acne are also really healthy for your body overall, so you will most likely feel better and be healthier all around.
-Most of the studies have been done on teenage acne, but I expect the information applies to adult acne also.
+Do you notice that many of the dietary recommendations to help clear your acne are also really healthy for your overall body, so you will also feel better and be healthier all around.
+Most of the studies examining the acne and diet connection have been done on teenage acne, but I expect the information also applies to adult acne.